Jaouad2982/Sprint-Challenge-Applied-Javascript/Answers.md

 4.we convert a NodeList into an Array to get the benefits of using the array.
 The arrays methods and what has to offer .

-5. a component is a reusable code, set or interface. a code that had some logic in it
+5. a component is a reusable code, set or interface. a code that had some logic in it. similar to a component in Reactor angular or vue Js